joeykap123/Projects/README.md

     IN PROGRESS
 The Steam Analysis Project seeks to analyze how Database Management Systems and Content Delivery Networks create the backbone of Steam, Valve's Digital Distribution Network.

+# Overview of Networking in Video Games: Team Fortress 2

 # Project Ideas to Implement
     Markov Chain implementations trained on data to predict weather/stock market trends.
     Hand-Drawn Number Recognition using TensorFlow/PyTorch